 This course has a strong component of movement practice and is open to students of any experience level who are willing to move with creativity and generosity.
 The course takes a broad look at dance improvisation, exploring in equal parts key theoretical readings, historic and contemporary performance examples, and movement practices in the classroom.
 On its surface, improvisation is often understood to be based on total freedom or openness, where any movement choice can be made.
 Here, the notion of freedom in improvisation is reconsidered through the sociopolitical realities of how dancers' bodies move through society, and across the studio or stage.

-Instructor(s): T. Willis Terms Offered: Winter
+Instructor(s): R. Russell Terms Offered: Winter

 TAPS 26225.
 Dancing Chicago.
 100 Units.